 There's no guarantee your model will perform well in the presence of sounds that were not included in its training set, so it's important to make your dataset as diverse and representative of real-world conditions as possible.

 The amount of audio that can be captured in one go varies depending on a device's memory.
 The ST B-L475E-IOT01A developer board has enough memory to capture 60 seconds of audio at a time, and the Arduino Nano 33 BLE Sense has enough memory for 16 seconds.
 To capture 60 seconds of audio, set the sample length to

 60000.
 Because the board transmits data quite slowly, it will take around 7 minutes before a 60 second sample appears in Edge Impulse.

 Once you've captured around 10 minutes of data, it's time to start designing an Impulse.

 Alternatively, you can load an example test set that has about ten minutes of data in these classes (but how much fun is that?).
-See the Continuous gestures dataset for more information.
+See the Running faucet dataset for more information.

 With the training set in place you can design an impulse.
 An impulse takes the raw data, slices it up in smaller windows, uses signal processing blocks to extract features, and then uses a learning block to classify new data.
 Signal processing blocks always return the same values for the same input and are used to make raw data easier to process, while learning blocks learn from past experiences.

 For this tutorial we'll use the "MFCC" signal processing block.
 MFCC stands for Mel Frequency Cepstral Coefficients.
 This sounds scary, but it's basically just a way of turning raw audio—which contains a large amount of redundant information—into simplified form.